Stop Google Mail

 This is not a service specific to Google.
 You can get a mailbox in a lot of places.
 The easiest thing is to take an email address to a less used company, diversity!

-Lots of registrar also do email services, so you can get your own domain name and have personalized email adresses.
+Lots of registrars also do email services, so you can get your own domain name and have personalized email addresses.

-And of course you can host your emails yourself on your own server.
+And of course, you can host your emails yourself on your own server.
 I explained a long time ago how to install your own mail server in previous posts.
-There's a very good tutorial (and much more recent than mine) on linuxfr on how to host your emails (in French).
+There’s a great tutorial (and much more recent than mine) on linuxfr on how to host your emails (in French).

-- For the SMTP part, Postfix is the most used server, recently OpenBSD guys released OpenSMTPD to do that too (they write very secure code and usually I find their softwares easy to configure).
+- For the SMTP part, Postfix is the most used server, recently OpenBSD guys released OpenSMTPD to do that too (they write very secure code, and usually I find their software easy to configure).

-- For the IMAP part I used Courier but I had several issues with it, I switched to Dovecot which works nice but I find it a bit hard to configure (hey OpenBSD guys, what about an OpenIMAPD server? 😉)
+- For the IMAP part I used Courier, but I had several issues with it, I switched to Dovecot, which works nicely, but I find it a bit hard to configure (hey OpenBSD guys, what about an OpenIMAPD server? 😉).

 - For the webmail part, roundcube is doing the job quite well.